potiuk/airflow/BREEZE.rst

         or to the GitHub registry (if --github-registry flag is used).

         For DockerHub pushes --dockerhub-user and --dockerhub-repo flags can be used to specify the repository to push to.
-For GitHub repository --github-organisation and --github-repo flags can be used for the same purpose.
+For GitHub repository, the --github-repository flag can be used for the same purpose.
+You can also add --github-image-id <COMMIT_SHA>|<RUN_ID> in case you want to push image with specific SHA tag or run id.
+In case you specify --github-repository or --github-image-id, you do not need to specify --github-registry flag.

         You can also add --production-image flag to switch to production image (default is CI one)